 The Oaktree-led proposal is not supported by Klockner Pentaplast’s junior lenders.

 Strategic Value Partners LLC, a Greenwich, Connecticut- based hedge fund, is leading a group of junior lenders seeking to take over Klockner Pentaplast by repaying the company’s senior debt at par, said two other people with knowledge of the situation.
 They plan to issue a prepayment notice next week after getting debt and equity financing, the people said.

-Jefferies Group Inc. (JEF) agreed to underwrite 650 million euros of new debt, including a 50 million-euro revolving credit, to back the junior lenders’ plan, said the people.
+Jefferies Group Inc. (JEF:US) agreed to underwrite 650 million euros of new debt, including a 50 million-euro revolving credit, to back the junior lenders’ plan, said the people.
 Jefferies plans to sell the debt to a wider group of lenders at a later date, said the people.
 Strategic Value Partners and two other lenders have also lined up 190 million euros of equity for the bid, the people said.